Ruckus Wireless prices IPO at high end of range: market source

 (Reuters) - WiFi products maker Ruckus Wireless Inc priced its initial public offering at $15 per share, the high end of its expected price range, a market source told Reuters.

-Ruckus offered 7 million shares while selling shareholders, including Telus Corp (T.TO), offered 1.4 million shares.
+Ruckus offered 7 million shares while selling shareholders, including Telus Corp, offered 1.4 million shares.

-The Sunnyvale, California-based company, which makes wireless LAN products for both indoor and outdoor use, competes with Meru Networks Inc MERU.O and Aruba Networks Inc ARUN.O.
+The Sunnyvale, California-based company, which makes wireless LAN products for both indoor and outdoor use, competes with Meru Networks Inc and Aruba Networks Inc.

-The company’s customers include Time Warner Cable Inc TWC.N, Towerstream Corp TWER.O, Tikona Digital Networks and Bright House Networks.
+The company’s customers include Time Warner Cable Inc, Towerstream Corp, Tikona Digital Networks and Bright House Networks.

 Goldman Sachs & Co and Morgan Stanley are the lead underwriters to the offering.